cpypasta/apc/README.md

 ## Example Usage

-To see what the reserve names:
+To see the reserve names:
 ```sh
 apc reserves
 ```